-In pre-Islamic Arabia, it was a common practice that newly-born girls were buried alive because they were considered a disgrace for the family.
+In pre-Islamic Arabia, it was a common practice that newly-born girls were buried alive because they were considered a disgrace to the family.
 Women were sold to others as an object for sexual gratification.
-There were no social or economic rights of women.
+There were no social or economic rights for women.

-If any woman had enjoyed rights, she was the one belonging to the upper class of society.
+If any woman enjoyed rights, she was one belonging to the upper class of society.
 The women belonging to the upper class could own and inherit property.

 With its arrival, Islam has liberated women from all kinds of social and economic oppression.
 Islam clearly defined women’s rights and granted them a respectable status in society.

 In his book “The Cultural Atlas of Islam”, the author Ismail al-Faruqi writes:

 The Islamic approach to gender relations is based on “equity” rather than equality.
 As women and men are different in their psychological and physiological makeup, their responsibilities and roles are also different from each other.
 But, that does not mean that women are inferior to men.

 Islam has categorically mentioned the rights of women as a daughter, a wife, a mother.
 It has elevated the status of women in all their roles and relations in society.
 We will discuss these rights in great detail.

 Islam has provided various rights to women and made it obligatory for men to provide them with their rights.
 We will discuss them in detail below.

 Islam has given multiple social rights to women and placed them in positions of great prestige.